Garry3Fingers/Etch-A-Sketch/README.md

     3. Each pass just add another 10% of black to color

 - I need to use loops for creating the grid.
 Maybe array methods are too.

+07.10.2022

+Today evening I finished this project.
+Tomorrow I'll check js code for mistakes.
+My CSS is still simple.
+When I'm writing JS code, I google sometimes a lot.
+I don't know good or bad it.